315+ Telescopes Ranked

 In my testing, the 20mm Kellner was decent, but 45x is simply too much magnification for a 70mm telescope’s low-power eyepiece.
 The 4mm Ramsden already provides too much magnification for 70mm of aperture, and its narrow field of view and low quality don’t help.
 The 3x barlow is entirely plastic and is utterly useless as anything more than a dust cap.

-The included star diagonal is an Amici design, shaped like a handle after Celestron noticed that people tend to grab the diagonal as such during product testing.
+The included diagonal is an Amici design, shaped like a handle after Celestron noticed that people tend to grab the diagonal as such during product testing.
 It works fine and presents me with correct left-right and up-down images for terrestrial viewing.
 However, this is not particularly useful for astronomical viewing and the Amici prism also absorbs light, making for a dimmer image at the eyepiece.

 The 5×24 finderscope on the Celestron PowerSeeker 70AZ is also near-useless, being made entirely of plastic with a dim, narrow field of view and a bracket that is all-but-impossible to use to align the finder.